 What?
 Where can I find this information?
-Example: Picking and packing Each team member
+Example: Current team skills Each team member

-It may benefit you to ask your team what they believe heir strengths are.
+It may benefit you to ask your team what they believe are their strengths.
 They may have developed skills outside the business that they have not had an opportunity to apply in the workplace.